-- The MoED through the PMU established within it will be responsible for the full implementation of this ESMF and compliance thereof.
-The E&S team of the PMU will consist four staff: one E&S Specialist as the lead, two E&S Managers and one E&S Officer.
-The E&S team at PMU will take the lead responsibility in ensuring implementation of all steps presented in the Environmental and Social Management Framework (ESMF), the LMP and SEP. - The E&S team will also be responsible for monitoring and reporting on compliance of due diligence mechanisms set forth in the ESMF and preparation of quarterly compliance summaries and formally communicating to the World Bank on environmental and social safeguard matters. - In addition, all relevant personnel including PMU staff are expected to create awareness among all implementing partners on ESMF compliance, and any staff training necessary for its effective implementation. - The safeguards budget for implementing the ESMF, SEP & LMP will be approximately \$100,000.
+- The MoED through the PMU established within it will be responsible for the full implementation of this ESMF.
+Specifically, the Environmental Specialist and Social Specialist at the PMU will be responsible for the implementation of all steps presented in the ESCP, ESMF, LMP and SEP of the project. - The E&S team of the PMU will consist two staff: one E&S Communications Specialist as the lead, one E&S Managers.
+The E&S team at PMU will take the lead responsibility in ensuring

+- implementation of all steps presented in the Environmental and Social Management Framework (ESMF), the LMP and SEP. - The E&S team will also be responsible for monitoring and reporting on compliance of due diligence mechanisms set forth in the ESMF and preparation of quarterly compliance summaries and formally communicating to the World Bank on environmental and social safeguard matters. - In addition, all relevant personnel including PMU staff are expected to create awareness among all implementing partners on ESMF compliance, and any staff training necessary for its effective implementation. - The safeguards budget for implementing the ESMF, SEP & LMP will be approximately \$100,000.